 Read our full SoFi student loan refinancing review for more information.

 Laurel Road also allows you to refinance student loans with a cosigner.
+That link will get you a max bonus of up to $1,050 OR a 0.25% interest rate discount if you refinance with them.
 During the application process, your cosigner will get an email to add their information and supporting documents.

 You may qualify for a cosigner release after 36 months of consecutive, on-time payments.
 But you’ll also need to meet Laurel Road’s underwriting criteria on your own to be eligible.
 It’s best to contact the lender directly to learn more about the company’s policy.